Chart Color Schemes

 Health performance in West Gladstone is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

 West Gladstone faces significant health challenges, with common health conditions prevalent across both younger and older age cohorts.
-The rate of private health cover is approximately 52%, leading that of the average SA2 area (~2,665 people), compared to 55.6% across Rest of Qld.
+The rate of private health cover is approximately 52%, compared to the average SA2 area's 55.6%.

 Mental health issues impact 10.1% of residents, while arthritis affects 8.0%.
-Sixty-five point nine percent declared themselves completely clear of medical ailments, compared to 69.4% across Rest of Qld.
-Seventeen point nine percent of residents are aged 65 and over (918 people), which is higher than the 15.2% in Rest of Qld.
+About 65.9% of residents declare themselves completely clear of medical ailments.
+The area has 17.9% of residents aged 65 and over (918 people), higher than the Rest of Qld's 15.2%.

 Frequently Asked Questions - Health